atharvabhide/Stripe-Sync/README.md

    create database <DB_NAME>
    ```

-6) Create an env file in the root folder:
+6) Create an env file in the backend folder (.env):

    ```bash
    DB_USERNAME = <YOUR_DB_USERNAME>